Glen Cove, New York: List of mayors

+The Suozzi family have had four members serve as mayor: brothers Joseph Suozzi and Vincent "Jimmy" Suozzi, Joseph's son Tom Suozzi, and Jimmy's son Ralph Suozzi.
+Members of the Suozzi family have a combined total of 32 years as mayor, roughly 30% of Glen Cove's history as a city.

+Additionally, Joseph Suozzi was the youngest city judge for Glen Cove, elected at age 28, and then a justice of the Supreme Court of the State of New York, the state's trial court, and later associate justice of the Appellate Division, Second Department.
+Tom Suozzi was the youngest mayor in Glen Cove's history.
+He subsequently served as Nassau County Executive during 2002–2009 and in the U.S. House of Representatives during 2016–2022 and 2024–present, and unsuccessfully ran for governor twice.

+City Council

+The members of the Glen Cove City Council are elected from single-member districts.

+As of January 2026, the members of the Glen Cove City Council are Grady Farnan, Kevin Maccarone, Danielle Fugazy Scagiola, John Perrone, John Zozzaro, and Michael Ktistakis.

-Parks
+Parks and recreation

-The Welwyn mansion at the Welwyn Preserve.

 Morgan Memorial Park

 Morgan Memorial Park is a 40-acre park offering scenic view of Hempstead Harbor and lush green spaces.
 The park land, originally purchased by J.P.
 Morgan Jr., was converted to a park upon the death of wife, Jane Norton Grew, in 1925.
 Morgan, a Glen Cove resident, leased the park to the City of Glen Cove for 999 years.
 The park land served as a steamboat landing up until the early 1900s.

 Presently, the Morgan Park Music Festival holds free concerts on Sunday evenings during July and August at the Morgan Park Amphitheatre.